 Have you ever ordered a meal kit service?
 If not, you should…at least once.
 It's a unique experience worth trying out at least once, kind of like trying a new cocktail or venturing out from your standard order at your favorite restaurant.
 Even if you don't like it, at least you tried.
-For me?
-I really fell in love with meal kit services after trying trying Blue Apron when it first came out.

 I was just bored of cooking the same damn thing over and over again.
 Yes, there are thousands of free recipes online, but that takes time and planning.
 As a bachelor, I didn't really care much for planning and just invented whatever I could think of with the items I bought.
 I wasn't a bad cook – I was just a boring one.
 Ordering meal kit services for me was about branching out into something new, even if it did cost quite a bit of money.